-Palliative Care Australia is developing a mobile app to assist people to create a community of care around a person at the end of life.
-The app is due to be launched in late 2017 and will be called AllowMe!
+Palliative Care Australia has developed a mobile app, AllowMe!, to assist people to create a community of care around a person at the end of life.

 AllowMe! supports communities to care for people with a serious illness by making it easier to help in practical ways.
 Carers and care recipients can list tasks, events and visiting times to provide suggestions of how people can assist.